About Your Visit

 I-94: Drive eastbound on I-94, take exit 215C (Woodward Ave/Brush St.).
 Turn right onto John R. St. Follow John R. St. to the museum parking lot.

 The 4-Woodward (or the 004) bus stops in front of the DIA, runs on Woodward Avenue from the Rosa Parks Transit Center at Woodward and Larned and the State Fair Transfer Hub, south of Eight Mile Road.
 Transfers to the 4-Woodward are available at Woodward and Larned downtown and the State Fair Transfer Hub.

 Bus fares are $1.50 for adults, 75¢ for students, and 50¢ for seniors and the disabled.
 Exact fare or passes are accepted.
 More information on Detroit Public Transportation is available here.

 Bike racks are conveniently located in multiple locations outside of the DIA at the Farnsworth St. Main Entrance, the Kirby St. Business Entrance, and the John R. St DFT/Group Entrance.

 The DIA advises bicyclists visiting the museum to ride with caution if riding on Woodward Ave. because of the M-1 Rail and heavy car traffic.
-Additional precaution should be taken as bike tires are easily caught between the rail track and pavement.
-Alternate routes are suggested below:
+Additional precautions should be taken as bike tires are easily caught between the rail track and pavement.

 Dequindre Cut: The Dequindre Cut runs from the Detroit Riverfront to the Eastern Market neighborhood.